tiwarianirudh/Embedded-Interface-Design/P4_Comm_Protocol_Comparison/README.md

 >6.
 AWS Lambda then puts the data on a SQS queue and in the Dynamo DB.
 >7.
 The client QT fetches the required data from the SQS queue and display the most recent obtained data and its time-stamp.
 >8.
 The client can form the graph for the obtained 30 values(or less) for Humidity and Temperatures in 8 categories.

 >b. **New Feature**
 >1.
 The data obtained from the SQS Queue is now exchanged with the server using FOUR protocols namely:
->i.
-Co-AP Protocol.
+> Co-AP Protocol.
->ii.
-MQTT Protocol - Using a Broker at the server.
+> MQTT Protocol - Using a Broker at the server.
->iii.
-WebSocket Protocol.
+> WebSocket Protocol.
->iv.
-Rabbit AMQP protocol - Using a queue.
+> Rabbit AMQP protocol - Using a queue.

 **Project Features for Extra-Credits**